Manitoba Legislative Building: Construction

-The construction of the massive building suffered setbacks, however, and would take almost 7 years to complete.
+The construction of the massive building suffered setbacks, however, and took almost 7 years to complete.
 Obstacles included labour and funding shortages brought on by the First World War, as well as labour unrest during the Winnipeg General Strike.
 Construction was further slowed due to Kelly stealing many of the materials to build his own house three blocks away.
-Such scandal would inspire a Royal Commission calling to investigate the building’s construction, subsequently bring on the resignation of a Premier Rodmond Roblin and a change of government.
+Such scandal inspired a royal commission calling to investigate the building's construction, subsequently bring on the resignation of a Premier Rodmond Roblin and a change of government.
 As result of the above circumstances in part, the building was not ready for partial occupancy until 1919.

 The Golden Boy was installed in November 1919.
 On the west side of the grounds were the Fort Osborne Barracks and Drill Shed, which were not demolished until after the Legislature was completed.

-Final costs of the construction would be at C$9,379,000: an itemized statement issued by the Department of Public Works included $150,000.00 for furnishings and finishings; $219,551.29 for plumbing, heating and ventilation; $157,172.72 for electrical work; and $296,023.59 for repairing defective work.
+Final costs of the construction were at C$9,379,000: an itemized statement issued by the Department of Public Works included $150,000.00 for furnishings and finishings; $219,551.29 for plumbing, heating and ventilation; $157,172.72 for electrical work; and $296,023.59 for repairing defective work.